MileHacker Logo

 • Regional Train Line (Ferrovie del Sud Est - FSE): The FSE train line connects Gallipoli to Lecce, the provincial capital, and other towns within the Salento peninsula.

-• This is a reliable option for longer distances within the region, though services are less frequent than in larger Italian cities.
+• This is a reliable option for longer distances in the local area, though services are less frequent than in larger Italian cities.

 • The Gallipoli train station is in the new town.

-• Route maps may be is offered at major stops or the local tourist information office.
+• Route maps may be available at major stops or the local tourist information office.

 Ticketing Systems

 Bus tickets: Acquire at "Tabaccherie" (tobacco shops), newsstands, or from the driver (usually more expensive).
 Validate ticket upon boarding.
-Train tickets: Buy at Gallipoli train station, vending machines, or through Trenitalia website/app.
+Train tickets: Buy at Gallipoli train station, automated retail machines, or through Trenitalia website/app.
 Validate train ticket at platform machines.

 Hours & Frequency

 Public transport schedules vary significantly by season.
 Summer sees increased bus frequencies, especially for beach routes, operating late.
 Shoulder season has moderate frequencies.
 Winter has reduced schedules, and some routes might not operate.
-Confirm exact times locally or online.
+Confirm exact times in the local area or online.

 Accessibility

-Local public transport like buses and trains inside Italy may present limited accessibility for wheelchairs or travelers with mobility challenges.
+Local buses and trains in Italy may present limited accessibility for wheelchairs or travelers with mobility challenges.
 Older bus models and train carriages might not have ramps or designated spaces.
-Gallipoli'the Old Quarter, with its cobblestone streets, narrow alleys, and stairways, poses significant challenges.
+Gallipoli'the Historic District, with its cobblestone streets, narrow alleys, and stairways, poses significant challenges.

 Efficient Navigation Tips